ACANTHAMOEBA KERATITIS

 SEVERE VISION LOSS

-One of the most concerning aspects of AK is the potential for severe vision loss.
-In fact, approximately 41% of AK cases eventually require a corneal surgical procedure or even become blind.
-Most cases are unilateral (affecting one eye) while there is 4% to 11% for bilateral (affecting both eyes)There is a high enucleation rate of 6%.
-So some AK patients choose to remove their eye.
-It is important for individuals to take preventative measures to avoid contracting AK.
+In fact, approximately 41% of AK cases eventually require a corneal surgery or even become blind.
+Most cases are unilateral (affecting one eye) while 4% to 11% are bilateral (affecting both eyes).
+Tragically, AK has a high enucleation rate of 6%.
+Some AK patients choose to have the affected eye removed.

 CYCLE OF ACANTHAMOEBA